kkvn11/kkvn11-Kinect-Based-Human-Pose-Estimation-and-Analysis-System/README.md

-# Kinect-based Skeleton Tracking and Fitness Evaluation System
+# Kinect-Based Human Pose Estimation and Analysis System

 This project is a full-featured application for extracting human skeleton data using Kinect and evaluating fitness movements based on joint angles and bone lengths.
 It was developed as a graduation thesis project at Jinan University.